Reviews You Can Rely On

 Weight

-The Flat Tarp is a true ultralight shelter system, weighing in at 9.21 ounces for the tarp alone and 11.32 ounces for the tarp and all its included accessories: stuff sack and extra line.
-That's close to a quarter of the weight of some of the two-pound, two-person tents you also will find in our lineup.
+The Flat Tarp is a true ultralight shelter system.
+“When I pack for my light-and-fast unsupported FKT attempts, this is the solution I grab for,” admits our lead tester.
+Weighing 9.21 ounces for the tarp alone and 11.32 ounces for the tarp and all its included accessories: stuff sack and extra line, it's close to a quarter of the weight of some of the two-pound, two-person tents you also will find in our lineup.

 hyperlite mountain gear flat tarp - seventy-four square feet of fabric (with tie downs!) comes in at...